callum-hart/immutable-styles/docsNext/theBasics.md

 ## Written using JSX

-- Represented using a [Tree](https://en.wikipedia.org/wiki/Tree_(data_structure)) data structure DONE
-- Share the same structure as HTML DONE
-- Written using JSX (like React).
-DONE
-- Like React components, an Immutable Style can have props.
-- To distinguish between JSX properties and CSS properties, the JSX props exposed by Immutable Styles are referred to as **attributes**.
-- There are {N} attributtes: className, pseudo, minWidth, maxWidth, (extendFrom?, modifierFor?)
-- 💡Note: Unlike React, the props are predefined by the library.
-User–defined props are  [forbidden]().
-- 💡Note: Other than using JSX the similarites between React and Immutable Styles end there.
-Immutable Styles is only concerned with styling web interfaces, not building them.

----

 ### Data Structure

 Immutable Styles are represented using a [Tree](https://en.wikipedia.org/wiki/Tree_(data_structure)) – the same data structure as HTML – and are written using JSX (like React).
 Here is an immutable style in its simplest form: